-Copenhagen prepares to welcome more visitors following its recognition by Lonely Planet as the number one city to visit in 2019.
+Copenhagen prepares to welcome more visitors following its recognition by Lonely Planet as the number one city to visit last year.
 It responded with a boom in affordable hotels and new hotel rooms across the city.

-The Moxy experience begins with a complimentary Got Moxy cocktail on arrival in the “bright and buzzing” lobby.
-The 228 millennial-focused bedrooms will combine bold design and affordable style in a collaboration with IKEA.
+The Moxy experience begins with a complimentary Got Moxy cocktail on arrival.
+The 228 millennial-focused bedrooms combines bold design and affordable style in a collaboration with IKEA.

 Families should visit the original home of LEGO.
-The brand new fairy-tale themed hotel opens at LELGOLAND Billund Resort at the end of March 2019.
-The new Castle Hotel will feature 142 bedrooms with space to 710 would-be Dragon Knights, Wizards and Princesses to live out their dreams in specially themed rooms spread out over two buildings.
+The fairy-tale themed Castle Hotel opened at the LEGOLAND Billund Resort with 142 bedrooms.
+There’s space for would-be dragon knights, wizards and princesses to live out their dreams in specially themed rooms spread out over two buildings.

 The majority of the project has been realized with the new quarter known as Byens Havn (City Harbour).
 Henning Larsen Architects designed the Alsik Hotel with two towers, respectively 19 and 70 meters high.
 There will be three restaurants and conference facilities for up to 400 people.

 The hotel’s little sister Villa Strand has also reopened following a complete renovation.
 The white villa offers 15 en suite rooms with breakfast served at Hornbækhus.
 It’s perfectly located on the sand dunes at Hornbaek with direct access from the garden to the beach.

 Meanwhile Svinkløv Badehotel on the North Jutland coast near Blokhus is one of Denmark’s most iconic seaside hotel.
 The large wooden structure has been completely restored following a devastating fire in 2016.
 Now back to its former glory, the 36-bedrooms (now all en-suite) reopened last year.